How to Connect to a Remote Server via SSH from Windows, Linux, or Mac

 Secure Shell, sometimes called Secure Socket Shell, is a protocol that allows you to securely connect to a remote computer or a server using a text-based interface.

 When a secure SSH connection is established, a shell session starts.
-It enables manipulating the server by typing commands within the client on your local computer.
+It enables manipulating the server by typing commands using the client on your local computer.

 System and network administrators use this protocol to manage remote servers and machines.
 Anyone who requires managing a computer remotely in a highly secure manner uses SSH.